Keon-San/DisasterAnalysisProject/README.md

 This project found that not much data is needed, just 100 images to get decent performance, and that pre-training then finetuning works just fine, which is good as it reduces the amount of time needed.

 The full document analyzing this can be found [here](https://docs.google.com/document/d/1hs6zRE0S7NhGgesi-6oHmKgMUE9TFvFd-o7zF6TX9ho/edit?usp=sharing).

+The data can be found [here](https://crisisnlp.qcri.org/) under resource number 9.